 To make the pastry, tip the flour into a bowl with 2 tsp salt.
 Put the lard and milk in a pan with 150ml water, then heat gently until the lard has melted, but don’t let it boil.
 Pour the hot liquid into the flour mixture, while beating with a wooden spoon.

 Use your hands to smooth over the top, pressing out any air, then press the edges well to seal.
-Using a small, sharp knife, and holding the whole tin in your hand so you can rotate it, cut away the excess pastry neatly by running your knife along the edge of the tin.
+Using a small, sharp knife, and holding the tin in your hand so you can rotate it, cut away the excess pastry by running your knife along the edge of the tin.

 Crimp the edge of the pastry by using your index finger to create a ‘divot’, while pinching around it with two fingers.
 This helps seal the edges.

 Make a small hole in the centre of the pie and insert a metal piping nozzle.
 Brush the top with more beaten egg, then bake in a shallow roasting tin for 30 mins, then lower to 180C/160C fan/gas 4 and cook for another 1 hr until golden.
 Leave to cool completely in the tin, then use the paper to help lift out the pie.